The Bottom Round roast comes from the well-known home of lean and inexpensive cuts from the rump and hind legs, where the meat is cheap and plentiful.

 - Place the whole roast into the smoker, preferably with a remote thermometer placed in the center, so that an accurate temperature can be checked periodically.

-- After 45 minutes to an hour, check and baste with oil or more marinade to keep the roast moist.
+- After 45 minutes to an hour, check and baste with oil or more marinade to keep the roast moist. or take my advice and now wrap it in foil or pink butcher to preserve as much moisture as possible.

 - Repeat step 4 until the internal temperature reaches the desired level of ‘doneness’: